 Length: 45+ minutes

 This funny yet age-appropriate presentation focuses on natural highs, emotional resilience and mental health.
 It has been described as the perfect combination of stand-up comedy, interactive demonstrations and inspirational stories.
 Matt empowers middle students to seek out positive friendships, express their feelings in productive ways and pursue healthy natural highs.
 During the program, he also discusses how to use emotions to be more resilient and to something great.

-Like all Matt’s programs, “Natural Highs” has specific learning objectives.
+Like all Matt’s programs, “A Better HIgh" has specific learning objectives.
 Students will: